AQuadic/Hantoor_dashboard_Reactjs/.github/instructions/memory.instruction.md

 - Maintained consistent state management patterns between Add and Edit components
 - All functionality tested and confirmed working with successful build

+Note: On 2025-09-14 the brand selection was removed from the agents UI; AddAgent and EditAgent no longer include a brand select and brand_id is omitted from payloads.

 # 2025-09-14: SETTINGS API INTEGRATION - COMPLETED ✅

 **TASK COMPLETED**: Integrated settings values with API and implemented isolated form sections with individual loading states.